 More than “Every Other Weekend”

-Since 70/30 child custody works out to 4 overnights with the non-custodial parent per fortnight, this amount of custody is more even than “every other weekend”.
+Since 70/30 child custody works out to 4 overnights with the non-custodial parent per fortnight, this amount of custody is more even than every other weekend schedule.

 Even if a child spent an extended weekend, from Friday through to Monday morning, with the non-custodial parent each fortnight, that would only be 3 overnights.
-So, the custody arrangement must include extra visitation time.
+So, the custody arrangement must include extra visitation time beyond alternate weekends.

 Let’s look at popular custody schedules for children of different ages.
 Timtab.com has detailed examples of these sorts of 70/30 child custody schedules.
-You can also create your own custody schedule using Timtab’s excellent software.
+You can also create your own visitation schedules using Timtab’s excellent software.

 Every Other Weekend and Every Other Monday Schedule